 In anticipation of the introduction of the

-Copyright Designs and Patents Act 1988, Universities UK and GuildHE established a standing Copyright Working Group (CWG) responsible for all copyright matters that have implications for the higher education sector.
+Copyright Designs and Patents Act 1988, Universities UK and GuildHE established a copyright working group, now called the Copyright Negotiating and Advisory Committee (CNAC), responsible for all copyright matters that have implications for the higher education sector.
 It is responsible for negotiating copyright licences on behalf of the sector if they are considered to be in the best interests of the sector.
 This includes monitoring their implementation, and raising issues with licensing bodies about any new products or services that they may wish to initiate that are related to copyright and likely to affect the sector.

-The CWG also advises UUK and GuildHE on UK/EU legislative and other initiatives and if required prepares responses to them on their behalf.
+The CNAC also advises UUK and GuildHE on UK/EU legislative and other initiatives and if required prepares responses to them on their behalf.

 Consulting other groups that have a shared interest in this area such as LACA, Jisc Collections and SCONUL is important in helping to meet these obligations.

-The CWG is chaired by David Anderson-Evans.
-The current membership of the CWG, with institutional affiliation is:
+The CNAC is chaired by David Anderson-Evans.
+Its current membership, with institutional affiliation is:

 Mr David Anderson-Evans (Chair)